Abhishekvrt/DevOps-120/YAML files/README.md

 6. use various tools available in YAML
 7. passing is easy

----
-The file starts with three dashes.
-These dashes indicate the start of a new YAML document.
-YAML supports multiple documents, and compliant parsers will recognize each set of dashes as the beginning of a new one.

-yaml works in Key and Pair bond
-'sunday' : "first day of week"
-"monday" : "Second day of week"

-## List
-- Apple
-- apple note - yaml is case sensitive
-- Orange
-- mango

-## Block style
-cities:
-    - new delhi
-    - Gurugram
-    - Varanasi
-    - meerut
 YAml have indentation problem like Python
 > if you don't want indentation problem than put inputs inside [] or {}